excalibur1234/pacui/README.md

 ## Help

-### Short pacli Help
+### Short PacUI Help
-For short help, e.g. when using pacli without UI, use one of the following commands:
+For short help, e.g. when using PacUI without UI, use one of the following commands:
 - `pacli h`
 - `pacli -h`

-### Detailed pacli Help
+### Detailed PacUI Help
-Choose the "Help" option within pacli's UI by entering "12" or "H" or "h" or "help" and pressing "ENTER".
+Choose the "Help" option within PacUI's UI by entering "12" or "H" or "h" or "help" and pressing "ENTER".

-This help page explains some general stuff such as how to navigate pacli.
-It also explains every pacli option in detail.
-If you want to look up which commands pacli uses under the hood and understand them, this is the right place for you!
+This help page explains some general stuff such as how to navigate PacUI.
+It also explains every PacUI option in detail.
+If you want to look up which commands PacUI uses under the hood and understand them, this is the right place for you!

 ### Manjaro Forum Threads
  - [New Forum](https://forum.manjaro.org/t/pacli-simple-a-simple-bash-frontend-for-pacman-and-yaourt/677)